wpengine/headless-docs/guides/troubleshooting/README.md

 ## Check the build logs

-The platform will pull your app from GitHub and build it when you first create it and anytime you make changes and push them to GitHub.
+The platform will build linked branches in GitHub when apps (or environments) are created and any time a linked branch changes.
+Pushing directly into a branch and merging a PR both trigger a build.
 During the build, the platform will run `npm i` and `npm run wpe-build`.
-It's possible that either for these could fail, and your build logs will tell you what happened.
+It's possible that either of these could fail and your build logs will tell you what happened.

 First, list the builds for an Environment of an App: